epccs/RPUpi/Hardware/Testing/linux.md

 [Etcher]: https://etcher.io/

-On Ubuntu 17.04 I needed to install libgconf-2-4 to allow etcher to run.
-Etcher (in the zip) is an application image it does not install anything it just needs permission to run.
+On Ubuntu 17.04 I installed libgconf-2-4 to allow etcher to run, I updated to 17.10 and still have libgconf-2-4 but not sure it is needed.
+Etcher is an application image so it does not install anything it just needs permission to run.

 ```
 sudo apt-get install libgconf-2-4
 ```

+To update Etcher I just delete the old application image and the .desktop file it made, search for etcher to find them.

 ## Headless Setup